 When this light and the SERVICE TRACTION SYSTEM message are on, the system will not limit wheel spin.
 Adjust your driving accordingly.
 The TCS system automatically comes on whenever you start your vehicle.
 To limit wheel spin, especially in slippery road conditions, you should always leave the system on.
 But you can turn the TCS system off if you ever need to.
-(You should turn the system off if your vehicle ever gets stuck in sand, mud, ice or snow.
-See "Rocking Your Vehicle" in the Index.)

 To turn the system off, press the button located on the console.
 You can turn the system ON or OFF at any time by pressing the TCS switch.
 The DIC will display the appropriate message when you push the button.